Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Preliminaries

-Our next assumption slightly restricts the class of functions $C_{ij}$ for technical reasons. \begin{assumption} Each cost function $C_{ij}(\alpha)$ is either linear or strictly convex, that is, $C'_{ij}(\alpha)$ is either constant or strictly monotone increasing. \end{assumption}
+The next assumption slightly restricts the class of functions $C_{ij}$ for technical reasons.

 Arcs with $C_{ij}(\alpha)$ linear are called {\sl linear arcs}, the rest is called {\sl nonlinear arcs}.
 Let $m_L$ and $m_N$ denote their numbers, respectively.
 We use the terms linear and nonlinear for the corresponding reverse arcs as well.
-This assumption is only a mild restriction: if $C_{ij}$ does not satisfy it, $\R$ can be decomposed to intervals such that $C'_{ij}$ is either constant or strictly monotone increasing on each interval.
-We can replace $ij$ by a set of parallel arcs with appropriately chosen capacities and cost functions all of which satisfy the assumption (indeed, the piecewise linear utility functions in Fisher markets with spending constraint utilities will be handled in such a way).
-If the number of intervals is polynomial in $n$ and $m$, this decreases the running time by a strongly polynomial factor only.
+If $C_{ij}$ does not satisfy this restriction, $\R$ can be decomposed into intervals such that $C'_{ij}$ is either constant or strictly monotone increasing on each interval.
+We can replace $ij$ by a set of paths of length two (to avoid adding parallel arcs) with appropriately chosen capacities and cost functions all of which satisfy the assumption.
+Indeed, the piecewise linear utility functions in Fisher markets with spending constraint utilities will be handled in a similar way.
+If the cost functions are explicitly given, for example, the slope of every linear segment is part of the input, then the size of the resulting network still only depends on the input size (that includes all numbers in the input).
+Hence a strongly polynomial algorithm on this instance will be strongly polynomial with respect to the original instance as well.
+This does not hold however if the functions $C_{ij}$ is given in some different, implicit way.